mirkme/pubmed_paper_fetcher/README.md

                 writer.py	Convert results to CSV
                 llm_helper.py	Use OpenAI LLM (optional) to help spot pharma authors utils.py	Small helper functions, string cleanup etc

-* setting up files
+### setting up files

-    * set up cli.py file code:
+#### set up cli.py file code:
 This is the entry point for your tool.
-It will:
-            Accept --query from command line
-            Optionally --file to save output
-            --debug flag for extra prints
-            --help support (Typer does this automatically)
+It will: Accept --query from command line, Optionally --file to save output, --debug flag for extra prints, --help support (Typer does this automatically)
-        put the following in pyproject.toml:
+#### put the following in pyproject.toml:
 [tool.poetry.scripts]
 get-papers-list = "pubmed_paper_fetcher.cli:app"
         to test if cli is working:
             in a new terminal
                 cd file name